Laugharne/solana_calyptus/01 - Getting Started With Solana/04 - Setting Up Your Local Environment.md

 ![](https://lh3.googleusercontent.com/laO_hL9wLqzpV_BQSVSX7Leo6ZE1e84pCE0mTlyMeRTm7ZOaQ-BePjkRTuT5mBo04Mfo0ASYHLTCanbHC1u133n0YCoWG8uEeLcPK1BOFb2s0qCaABHf0UF1Wp5J9hTglhnj3B4ESXj7whXdHHg1Wlk)

-You can access the location of the keypair using:
+You can access the location of the **keypair** using:

-- `solana config get`
+`solana config get`

 ![](https://lh4.googleusercontent.com/yFgjnQbzae-jHVLNXRWRAgHIWfnbC4jCZU-2cF0CJUj26kbyEh3xL2MAdzP3pXdtfmmjbZDULqsfIEdb-438aPA-kPLhLBcb8EPmODGAIX75aVph1an6iL7eM2kY-moRikS6K_PR-N8vb2jNgs0NZKA)

 The keypair path is displayed here, it also showcases which network you are currently pointing to.
+Network options are:
+- mainnet-beta,
+- testnet
-Network options are mainnet-beta, testnet and devnet.
+- and devnet.

-You can change your network very easily using the command
+You can **change** your **network** very easily using the command

-- `solana config set --url mainnet-beta`
+`solana config set --url mainnet-beta`

 Instead of mainnet-beta, you can replace it with devnet and testnet.
 This will use the general RPC URL which is public.